This page is a collection of useful links for astrophotography.

 Softwares & Tools

-The now famous pre-processing and processing astronomical images software of Christian Buil.
+The pre-processing and processing astronomical images software of Christian Buil.
 Easy to use for the usual pre-processing functions but also very complete with its many advanced features.
 It has the great advantage to allow automated processing for most functions that are scripted and can be chained with or without interruption.

 Reference software for pre-processing of planetary images (movies or photos) Its best asset is the treatment of wavelet deconvolution that provides sharpness and slightly noisy images.